jonbnewman/mobx-store-provider/docs/basic-example.md

 Inside of the `App` component we:

 - Create the `appStore` instance using the [createStore](/api/createStore) hook
-- Retrieve the `Provider` we will use to supply the application with our `appStore`
+- Retrieve the `Provider` using the [useProvider](/api/useProvider) hook
 - Wrap our application with the `Provider`, supplying it with the `appStore`

-This creates our main appStore which is then shared with the rest of our application via its `Provider`.
+This creates our main `appStore` which is then shared with the rest of our application via its `Provider`.

 ## Using the store